M66B/FairEmail/FAQ.md

 * Pull down to refresh: new messages are received in real-time, so manual refreshing is not needed, see also [this FAQ](#user-content-faq2).
 * Switch language: although it is possible to change the language of an app, Android is not designed for this.
 Better fix the translation in your language if needed, see [this FAQ](#user-content-faq26) about how to.
 * Notification per account: this would result in multiple icons in the status bar and most people don't like this.
 Note that the account colors are shown in the notifications too.
-* Select identities to show in unified inbox: this would add complexity for something which would hardly be used
+* Select identities to show in unified inbox: this would add complexity for something which would hardly be used.
-* Better design: please let me know what you have in mind [in this forum](https://forum.xda-developers.com/android/apps-games/source-email-t3824168)
+* Better design: please let me know what you have in mind [in this forum](https://forum.xda-developers.com/android/apps-games/source-email-t3824168).
-* Hide archived messages: hiding archived messages which exists in other folders too would have a performance impact
+* Hide archived messages: hiding archived messages which exists in other folders too would have a performance impact.
-* Save all attachments: there is no [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider) API to selected multiple files to save
+* Save all attachments: there is no [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider) API to selected multiple files to save.

 Since FairEmail is meant to be privacy friendly, the following will not be added:

 * Open links without confirmation
 * Hide addresses by default: addresses play an important role in determining if a message is authentic
+* Direct file/folder access: for security/privacy reasons apps should use the [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider)

 Confirmation or hiding the addresses section is just one tap, which is just a small price for better privacy.
 Note that your contacts could unknowingly send malicious messages if they got infected with malware.